Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: QCA9300 Hardware Architecture

-As shown in Fig.~\ref{fig:carrier}, QCA9300 uses a shared frequency synthesizer to generate the carrier frequency for both 2.4GHz and 5GHz bands.
-The frequency synthesizer is a voltage controlled oscillator (VCO) based synthesizer with the operating range $f_{syn}$ from 3.0GHz to 4.0GHz.
+Fig.~\ref{fig:carrier} shows the detailed carrier frequency synthesizing scheme of the QCA9300.
+The QCA9300 uses a shared frequency synthesizer to generate the carrier frequency for both the 2.4 GHz and 5 GHz bands.
+The frequency synthesizer is a voltage-controlled oscillator (VCO)-based synthesizer with an operating range $f_{syn}$ from 3.0 to 4.0 GHz.

-The 2.4GHz band frequency synthesizing plan is illustrated in the lower part of Fig.~\ref{fig:carrier}.
-The synthesizer operates around 3.2GHz, \ie $f_{syn}=3.2$GHz.
-To generate 2.4GHz carrier frequency, $f_{syn}$ is first mixed with a half of itself, \ie 1.6GHz, producing 4.8GHz signal, and then 4.8GHz signal divided by 2 to produce the 2.4GHz carrier frequency.
+The frequency synthesis scheme for the 2.4 GHz band is illustrated in the lower part of Fig.~\ref{fig:carrier}.
+The synthesizer operates near 3.2 GHz, \ie, $f_{syn}=3.2$ GHz.
+To generate a 2.4 GHz band carrier frequency, $f_{syn}$ is first mixed with half of itself, \ie, 1.6 GHz, producing a 4.8 GHz signal, and the 4.8 GHz signal is further divided by 2 to obtain the 2.4 GHz frequency.

-The 5GHz band frequency synthesizing plan is illustrated in the upper part of Fig.~\ref{fig:carrier}.
-In this band, the synthesizer operates around 3.4GHz to 4GHz.
-Taking the down-conversion of 5.4GHz Rx signal, for instance, the synthesizer operates at 3.6GHz, \ie $f_{syn}=3.6$GHz.
-The 5.4GHz Rx signal is first down-converted to an intermediate frequency (IF) at 1.8GHz by mixing with $f_{syn}$.
-Then the IF signal is down-converted again, but by mixing with a half of $f_{syn}$, \ie 1.8GHz.
+The frequency synthesis scheme for the 5 GHz band is illustrated in the upper part of Fig.~\ref{fig:carrier}.
+The synthesizer operates between 3.4 and 3.9 GHz in this band.
+Taking the downconversion of a 5.4 GHz Rx signal as an example, the synthesizer operates at 3.6 GHz, \ie, $f_{syn}=3.6$ GHz.
+The 5.4 GHz Rx signal is first downconverted to an intermediate frequency (IF) of 1.8 GHz by mixing it with $f_{syn}$.
+Then, the IF signal is downconverted again by mixing it with half of $f_{syn}$, \ie, 1.8 GHz.
 In this way, the signal is dual-converted to the baseband.

-Down to the specific control, with some reverse engineering, we learn how to tune the synthesizer as follows.
+Regarding the control mechanism, via reverse engineering, we have learned how to tune the synthesizer, as follows:

-where \textsf{CHANSEL} is an unsigned integer variable used for tuning $f_{syn}$, and $f_{rf}^{2.4}$ and $f_{rf}^{5}$ are the output carrier frequencies in 2.4GHz or 5GHz bands, respectively.
-Bringing \textsf{CHANSEL}=1 into Eq.~\ref{eq:syn}, we obtain the minimal tuning step of synthesizer that, $f_{syn_{step}} \approx 305$Hz.
-In addition, bringing the working range of synthesizer into Eq.~\ref{eq:f_rf24}, we have TABLE~\ref{tab:uwb} which summarizes the maximum working ranges and resolutions supported by QCA9300.
-PicoScenes has also integrated the carrier frequency tuning for QCA9300, allowing users to specify it using only one parameter ``-freq''.
+where \textsf{CHANSEL} is an unsigned integer variable used for tuning $f_{syn}$. $f_{rf}^{2.4}$ and $f_{rf}^{5}$ are the derived carrier frequencies in the 2.4 and 5 GHz bands, respectively.
+By substituting \textsf{CHANSEL}=1 into (\ref{eq:syn}), we obtain the minimal tuning step of the synthesizer: $f_{syn_{step}} \approx 305$ Hz.
+In addition, bringing the operating range of the synthesizer (3.0 to 4.0 GHz) into (\ref{eq:f_rf24}), we obtain Table~\ref{tab:uwb}, which lists the supported tuning ranges and resolutions supported by the QCA9300.
+The table indicates that the QCA9300 supports a 700 MHz and a 1.7 GHz continuous spectrum in the 2.4 and 5 GHz bands.
+We believe this broad and continuously accessible spectrum can significantly benefit Wi-Fi sensing research.
+The PicoScenes software also integrates the carrier frequency tuning for the QCA9300, allowing users to specify the carrier frequency by the ``\textsf{--freq}'' option.